Akrem0516/solana-website/README.md

    npm init -y
    npm install
 4. Start the server
-   npm run dev or npm start
+   npm run dev ( Starts with nodemon app) npm start  ( Starts with node app )
-5. Open your web browser and visit: http://localhost:8000
+6. Open your web browser and visit: http://localhost:8000

 For questions or further information, feel free to reach out at: